jacksettles/Java-arcade/REFLECTION.md

 ## SUN 2019-12-08 @ 1:13AM EST

 1. **DONE:** JS- Just finished up Asteroids code.
 Levels continue on infinitely (theoretically), d each one has more asteroids than the previous.
 Scoreboard works properly, and the game ends when you run out of lives.
 Also I added a Controls menu off of the main menu for both games controls descriptions.
+RD - Chess looks asthetically pleasing, all peice movement feels intuitive.
+Fixed all errors involving pieces moving out of turn.
+Scoring works for each team.

 2. **PROB:** JS- Getting the scoreboard to update properly.
 I ended up making a separate timeline object to do this over and over again to check and see if either the score, the level, or the ship's lives had changed.
 If they did, then the scoreboard would reflect that update.
+RD - keeping trap of score for each team was a problem, but got an eligant solution.
+Reducing methods down to Checkstyle limit of 60 created some problems to fix, but got it working.